 This is the desert or arid region, some 600 miles south of Lima.
 Arequipa is known as the ‘White City’ because many of its buildings have been made from sillar, the white volcanic rock quarried locally.
 This morning we will take a bus to Carmen Alto for a morning walk.
 We start walking down from here, to the viewpoint of Yanahuara.
 We have a quick stop for some Queso Helado, an Arequipa classic treat.
 We continue to the Alpaca Workshop: “Mundo Alpaca”.
 After that we will keep walking to the first “Barrio” of Arequipa, Barrio San Lazaro, where we can appreciate all the architectural beauty of its mansions, temples, museums, theatres and the Plaza de Armas, built of ashlar.
-In the afternoon, we will visit the monastery of Santa Catalina to see the architecture, art and furniture of a world that has stood still since 1570, our guided tour here takes about an hour.
-Finally we will reach the earthquake damaged cathedral & Plaza de Armas square.
-Our hotel is within walking distance of the square so we can return to the hotel on foot.
-There will be free time at the end of the day to relax or explore further.
+In the afternoon, we will visit the monastery of Santa Catalina to see the architecture, art and furniture of a world that has stood still since 1570, hotel is within walking distance of the square so we can return to the hotel on foot.

 This morning we depart by coach on the road through the magnificent scenery of the high pampa and over the 4,900m Patapampa Pass.
 This will be the highest altitude we reach on our holiday.
 This is the place the affects of altitude are most likely to be felt so we will not stop at the pass this time but descend to Chivay village and our hotel for an afternoon of rest and relaxation.
 On the journey herds of vicuna, lama and alpaca are often seen along with Andean bird life.

 From Colca we take the road back over the Patapampa Pass and continue to Puno arriving late afternoon for a two night stay.
 The journey takes about 6hrs.
 This time, being better acclimatised, we can stop to sample life at high altitude.
 It is likely there will be patches of snow at the pass.
 We will stop briefly at in the town of Coporaque.
 Before arriving at Puno, we will visit the funerary complex of Silustani where you can see a series of impressive tombs, known as ‘chullpas’.

 We leave Cuzco early and drive out to the Sacred Valley to walk down from the ruins above Pisac into the market, another walk with spectacular views.
 We descend on a good path but there is some exposure The walk takes about 2hrs at a gentle pace with plenty of time to enjoy and photograph the view.
 The market in Pisac at the end of the walk is probably the best place to buy local crafts on the holiday.
 We stay one night in the Sacred Valley.

 This morning, we will visit Ollantaytambo, a typical example of the extraordinary urban planning of the Incas.
 The town offers cobbled and winding streets, the ruins scattered everywhere, and agricultural terraces above.
 Among the ruins, we will visit the old fortress and the temple, from where we can enjoy magnificent views of the Sacred Valley of the Incas.
 Later, we take an afternoon train for Machu Picchu.
-We travel the 70 miles by train for a night in the village of Aguas Calientes (one night) below Machu Picchu.
+We travel the 70 miles by train for a night in the village of Machu Picchu Pueblo (one night) below Machu Picchu.
 The train journey takes about 90mins through spectacular scenery and is another highlight of the holiday.
-On arrival in Aguas Calientes it is short walk to the hotel.
+On arrival in Machu Picchu Pueblo it is short walk to the hotel.
 Tonight, dinner is included at the hotel.

-We will take minibuses up to Machu Picchu to enjoy the early morning light and a full guided tour of the ruins before the midday crowds arrive.
+We have an early start and take minibuses up to Machu Picchu to enjoy the early morning light and a full guided tour of the ruins before the midday crowds arrive.
 We will have plenty of time to take in the site, undoubtedly one of the wonders of the world.
 There is a very good reason why Machu Picchu is a world renown tourist site.
 We should also have time to walk up to the Inti Punku gate.
 This is the end of the Inca Trail and offers a great view over the site.
-The walk climbs 350m over 1.5km on a well trodden, if rocky, trail.
+The walk climbs on a well trodden, if rocky, trail.
 We catch the early afternoon train back to Cuzco and to our hotel where we stay three further nights.

-We begin with a coach journey to Tambo Machay 30 minutes outside Cusco, this place of worship is located at what is now known as the Socorro hill.
+We begin with a coach journey to Qenqo 20 minutes outside Cusco, this place of worship is located at what is now known as the Socorro hill.
 We will start walking down from here, to the viewpoint of Cristo Blanco, this statue is 8 meters high and is located on the Pukamoqo hill (Red Hill), stop for some pictures and keep going to Sacsayhuaman.
 This is an enormous construction on the outskirts of Cuzco of whose walls Pedro Sancho wrote in 1534: "Spaniards who have seen them say that not even the Bridge of Segovia nor any construction of Hercules or the Romans can be compared to this".
-It is possible for clients to walk back down to Cusco from Sacsayhuaman (350m descent, many steps, 1hr) for those who would like.
+It is possible for clients to walk back down to Cusco from Sacsayhuaman for those who would like.
 Back in Cuzco we will spend time with our local guide taking the myriad city sights.

 We arrive back in the Uk.